 Are you people-pleasing or confrontational?
 Driven by success or helping others?
 Personality tests can help you get a better sense of your strengths, your weaknesses, your true character and apply them to everything from work to relationships, for what ultimately could be greater success in all.
 Understanding what drives you can help you choose a career that better suits you, help you be more productive in the day and help you realize your full potential.
 It can also help others understand your quirks, from managers to partners to family and friends.
-Here are five personality tests to try out to get to know you, better.
+Here are six personality tests to try out to get to know you, better.

 The Crafter, the Protector, The Mediator, The Architect — the 16 personality types defined in the The Myers-Briggs Personality Type Indicator are supposed to help you understand your likes, dislikes, strengths, weaknesses, career preferences, and how well you play with others.
 The questionnaire was developed by two women, Isabel Myers and her mother Katherine Briggs, based on their work with Carl Jung's theory of personality types.
 The test offers up four categories: introversion or extraversion, sensing or intuition, thinking or feeling, judging or perceiving to assess your personality; you take one letter from each category to get a four-letter test result, like "INFJ" or "ENFP" to understand why you gravitate toward certain decisions and behaviors.

 The nine Enneagram personality types (The Helper, The Achiever, The Loyalist, The Challenger...) are based on one core belief we each have about how the world works.
 This belief is what motivates us subconsciously in everything we do.
 Understanding your Enneagram type and how it shapes your perceptions can help you approach situations with more awareness and understand why you behave the way you do IRL, including how you react and adapt to stressful situations.